fedora-java/javapackages-bootstrap/README.md

 command: `./downstream.sh prep`.
 This command will create downstream directory with patched upstream sources that are ready to be built.

 Modules are built by executing `./mbi.sh build` command.
-It requires the environment variable `JAVA_HOME` to be set and pointed to JDK installation which will be used (e. g. `/usr/lib/jvm/java-17`).
+It allows the environment variable `JAVA_HOME` to be set and pointed to JDK installation which will be used (e. g. `/usr/lib/jvm/java-17`).
 The minimal required version of JDK is 17.